open-atmos-krk/open-atmos-krk.github.io/_projects/hpc-diy.md

   <li>to offer a (multi)-GPU environment for the development and testing of the <a href="https://open-atmos-krk.github.io/projects/pysdm.html">PySDM</a> project;</li>
   <li>to provide a playground cluster for learning and teaching parallel computing (<a href="https://en.wikipedia.org/wiki/Message_Passing_Interface">MPI</a>&nbsp;+&nbsp;<a href="https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)">threading</a> and <a href="https://en.wikipedia.org/wiki/Graphics_processing_unit">GPUs</a>);</li>
   <li>to build up <a href="https://en.wikipedia.org/wiki/DevOps">DevOps</a> know-how on cluster configuration and maintenance;</li>
-  <li>to bring a tangible element for our <a href="https://en.wikipedia.org/wiki/Research_software_engineering">RSE</a> and simulation projects, which can be showcased at open days and outreach events (the cluster mounted on a mobile platform);</li>
+  <li>to bring a tangible element to our <a href="https://en.wikipedia.org/wiki/Research_software_engineering">RSE</a> and simulation projects, which can be showcased at open days and outreach events (the cluster mounted on a mobile platform);</li>
   <li>last but not least, to have fun tinkering together with a DIY hardware project!</li>
 </ul>